DHTMLX/docs-suite/docs/message/configuration.md

 **Related sample**: [Message.
 Message Configuration](https://snippet.dhtmlx.com/qfmd877x)

-You will find the list of configuration properties the constructor of the message box may take [in the related article](message/api/api_message_properties.md).
+{{note You will find the list of configuration properties the constructor of the message box may take [in the related article](message/api/api_message_properties.md).}}

 ## Alert Box